shrideio/shoebox/README.md

   ```
   Run `$ sudo docker ps | grep proxy`to verify if the container is up and running.

-The credentials for accessing the proxy dashboard at `proxy`.yourdomain.com can be found in `$SHOEBOX_ROOT/proxy-traefik/secrets.ini`.
+The credentials for accessing the proxy dashboard at `proxy`.yourdomain.com will be printed in the console and also can be found in `$SHOEBOX_ROOT/proxy-traefik/secrets.ini`.

 ### Containers infrastructure

-The `setup_containers.sh` scripts creates directories for container volume mounts, generates `.evn` files and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
+The `setup_containers.sh` scripts creates directories for container volume mounts, generates `.evn` files, and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
 It also generates secrets for certain service components (i.e. databases) and users if required, and stores them in the `secretes.ini` files in services working directories.

 > IMPORTANT: Once the secrets are created, they remain intact, therefore  `setup_containers.sh` can be run multiple times without modifying credentials.